fanoframework/fanoframework.github.io/working-with-session/index.md

 `TDbSessionManager` class provides capability to manage session data in database.
 To register it to dependency container, Fano Framework provides `TJsonDbSessionManagerFactory` and `TIniDbSessionManagerFactory` classes that will create session manager having capability to store its data in database as serialized JSON and INI string respectively.

-Its constructor accepts two parameters, instance of `IRdbms` interface and name of session.
-It provides several methods which mainly to let Fano Framework knows about your table schema.
+Its constructor accepts two parameters, instance of `IRdbms` interface and name of session (optional with default value of `FANOSESSID`).

+It provides several additional methods to let Fano Framework knows about your table schema.
 Read [database documentation](/database) for information on working with database in Fano Framework.

 ```
 var sessionMgrFactory : IDependencyFactory;